A disinfecting homemade Febreze spray for fabrics. This homemade fabric refresher is effective, natural, and stain-free on all our fabrics!

-Other ingredients in this recipe include baking soda and water to help further kill odors and prevent oil stains.
+Other ingredients in this homemade Febreze fabric refresher recipe include baking soda and water to help further kill odors and prevent oil stains.
 I love to combine baking soda and essential oils because I find that baking soda intensifies the aroma of the oils and gives them more powerful deodorizing properties.

 - 1 spray bottle (preferably dark glass to protect the essential oils, like this one)

-- Test the fabric before using your homemade fabric refresher: apply a small amount to an inconspicuous area on each new fabric, allow to dry, then check for stains.
+Test the fabric before using your homemade Febreze fabric refresher: apply a small amount to an inconspicuous area on each new fabric, allow to dry, then check for stains.

 That’s all!
 I typically discard this solution after a few weeks and mix a fresh batch.

-How do you have a favorite homemade fabric refresher?
+Did you make this homemade Febreze fabric refresher?
 Share below!